Persistent Organic Pollutants (POP)

 * vPvB, very Persistent and very Bio-accumulative substances

 Persistent means that these substances will not (bio)degrade.
 Because of this, they persist for a (very) long time in the environment, travel across the whole world via water and air and jeopardise human health and environment.
+They are also known as "forever chemicals".

 Bio-accumulation occurs when humans or animals absorb a toxic substance faster than that it can lose it.